Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 #### Puzzle

-eight locks with 35 keys

-locks attached to chain

-only three keys work

-all locks have letters on them
+chain with 14 locks on them

-all keys have ROT-X letters on them

-letter correspond with the number of its place in alphabet e.g. A=1 B=2 ...
-Z=26
+each lock has a number + letter (each letter corresponds with the number of its place in alphabet e.g. A=1 B=2 ...
+Z=26 )

+three sets of keyrings with 4 keys + label attached to each one

+3 of the keys on each keyring has numbers on them

+the label on each keyring has an encoded equation:

+1. addition:YWRkaXRpb24 (base64)

+2. average:6927a3a7218a3195858411433ec20a21 (md5)

+3. minimum:6D756D696E696D (reverse english to hexadecimal)

+each keyring's solution corresponds with the number on the locks

+e.g, keyring 1 has 3 keys with 1 2 3 on them. using the addition equation, you add 1 + 2 + 3 = 6

+find the lock with 6 on it. the 4th key on the keyring will unlock this

+open the lock, get correct letter

-correct 3 digits will unlock combo pad lock
+3 correct locks have combo lock solution - A, E, F (156)

 ## Challenge 2 - Web Application